Kumarankit101/DronSurvey/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-#AI Tools and Impact on Workflow
+## AI Tools and Impact on Workflow

 To enhance productivity and efficiency, the following AI-assisted tools were used during the development process: